Abdullah II of Jordan: Accession and enthronement

 Abdullah joined his father on a number of missions, including meetings abroad with Soviet and American leaders.
 He was occasionally King Hussein's regent during the 1990s but this duty was mainly performed by Hussein's younger brother, Crown Prince Hassan.
 Abdullah led his father's delegation to Moscow for talks in 1987.
 He frequently visited the Pentagon in Washington, where he lobbied for increased military assistance to Jordan.
-The prince joined his father on trips to visit Hafez Al-Assad in Damascus and Saddam Hussein in Baghdad (before the 1990 Gulf War).
+The prince joined his father on trips to visit Hafez al-Assad in Damascus and Saddam Hussein in Baghdad (before the 1990 Gulf War).
 Abdullah commanded military exercises during Israeli military officials' visits to Jordan in 1997, and was sent to hand-deliver a message to Muammar Gaddafi in 1998.

-King Hussein frequently traveled to the USA for medical treatment after his diagnosis with cancer in 1992.
+King Hussein frequently traveled to the US for medical treatment after his diagnosis with cancer in 1992.
 After Hussein returned from a six-month medical absence from Jordan in late 1998, he criticized his brother Hassan's management of Jordanian affairs in a public letter, accusing him of abusing his constitutional powers as regent.
 On 24 January 1999, two weeks before his death, Hussein surprised everyone—including Abdullah who thought he would spend his life in the military—by replacing Hassan with his son as heir apparent.

 The king died of complications of non-Hodgkin lymphoma on 7 February 1999.
 His 47-year reign extended through four turbulent decades of the Arab–Israeli conflict and the Cold War.
 Several hours after the announcement of his father's death, Abdullah appeared at an emergency session of the Jordanian parliament.
 Hussein's two brothers, Hassan and Mohammed, walked ahead of him as he entered the assembly.
 In Arabic, he swore the oath taken by his father almost fifty years earlier: "I swear by Almighty God to uphold the constitution and to be faithful to the nation".
 Speaker of the Senate Zaid Al-Rifai opened the session with Al-Fatiha (the opening chapter of the Quran), his voice cracking with emotion as he led the recitation.
 "God, save His Majesty...
 God, give him advice and take care of him."
 Abdullah's investiture took place on 9 June 1999.
 A reception at Raghadan Palace attended by 800 dignitaries followed a motorcade ride through Amman by the 37-year-old king and his 29-year-old wife, Rania—the then youngest queen in the world.